carpentries/amy/docs/users_guide/admin_index.md

 Each person's individual record also has a line for Instructor Training Progress, where these steps can be tracked and edited in the same way.

+Individuals may have multiple entries for any step, especially if they were asked to repeat.
+Do not edit the previous step; create a new entry if they repeat a step.

 ![AMY checkout progress in instructor profile](images/instructor_training_progress.png)

 Again, hover over any item to see more information, or click the plus sign to add another item.